sammuelyee/docs/faqs.md

 http://{USERNAME}.cartodb.com/api/v2/sql?format=csv&q=SELECT+*+FROM+tm_world_borders_sim
 {% endhighlight %}

-For more information about using the SQL API, see the [MSQL and PostGIS in CartoDB Queries to visualizations](http://academy.cartodb.com/courses/04-sql-postgis.html) Map Academy course.
+For more information about using the SQL API, see the [SQL and PostGIS in CartoDB](http://academy.cartodb.com/courses/04-sql-postgis.html) Map Academy course.

 ### Are there any licenses on the data I upload to CartoDB?